-My wife has been in direct sales for about five years now.
+My wife has been in direct sales for about six years now.
 Initially it was just to get discounts on products she loved using.
 Sound familiar?
 She did a launch party as part of starting up and got bookings.
 She then did those parties, still not thinking that it would go anywhere and just liking the free stuff.

 From there, the bookings just kept leading to more bookings and those leading to even more.
 Finally, she decided to take it seriously and make a business out of it.